UniversitaDellaCalabria/Portale-PoC/README.md

-Menus, Carosules, Publications and Categories can also be localized in one or many languages via Web Backend, if a client browser have a Spanish localization the rendering system will render all the spanish localized block, if they occour, otherwise it will switch to default language, that's English.
+Menus, Carosules, Publications and Categories can also be localized in one or many languages via Web Backend, if a client browser have a Spanish localization the rendering system will render all the spanish localized block, if they occour, otherwise it will switch to default language.

 All the gettext values defined in our static html template will be handled as django localization use to do.

-Following this approach a WebSite's Home Page is nothing more than a Page object, as a container of many Block objects, that's rendered in a fancy HTML template.

 Template tags
 -------------

 [WiP]

-A cms template can also adopt some of the template tags that come with uniCMS.
+A cms template or a HTML page block can also adopt some of the template tags that come with uniCMS.
-These takes as argument at least the following objects:
+UniCMS template context takes at least the following objects:

 ````
     'website': WebSite object (cms_context.models.Website)